nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “MITM attacks occur when a third party intercepts communication between two parties.
 I defend against them using **TLS encryption, ARP inspection, VPNs, secure Wi-Fi, and user training**.
 I also monitor for abnormal certificate behavior and DNS poisoning attempts.”

----

-✅ Up Next: **Q34.
-What is Cross-Site Scripting (XSS)?**
-It’s a major OWASP vulnerability — one of the most important AppSec topics.
-Shall we go ahead?

-Perfect!
-Let’s now dive deep into one of the most **frequently exploited** web application vulnerabilities:

----

 ### ❓ **Q34.
 What is Cross-Site Scripting (XSS)?**